 Read more: What Is Human Resources and HR Management?

-To gain even more knowledge about HR, it might help to take a few courses.
-Find interesting HR courses for beginners on Coursera, like Hiring Practices, from the University of California, Irvine.
+To gain even more knowledge about HR, it can help to take a few courses.
+Find interesting HR courses for beginners on Coursera, such as Hiring Practices, from the University of California, Irvine.
 This course offers information about employee selection, recruitment, and retention with specific awareness of diversity and inclusion.

 Editorial Team